 - When your child has calmed down comfort them and reconnect.
 Let them know you are proud of them for calming down.

 - Don’t worry about what other people think!
 It can be stressful if your child has a tantrum.
-Stay calm if there are people watching as they will be sympathetic as they’ve been through it too!
+Stay calm if there are people watching and remain focused on your child.

 Ways to avoid tantrums

 - Think about when tantrums happen.
-Try and understand why your child is behaving in this way.
+Try and understand why your child might behave in this way.
 A useful acronym to remember is HALT – Is your child Hungry, Angry, Lonely, Tired?

 - Is your child worried or anxious about something?
 Give your child lots of reassurance with love and cuddles.